-Norway's Government announced that expedition cruises will be allowed again in Svalbard with rigorous conditions due to the Coronavirus (COVID-19) pandemic.
+Norway's Government announced that expedition cruises will be allowed again in Svalbard with rigorous conditions due to the pandemic.
 The decision is based on thorough work on providing infection control guidelines for the cruise shipping industry which has been carried out by local stakeholders and governmental institutions in collaboration with the Association of Arctic Expedition Cruise Operators (AECO).

-The infection control guidelines for expedition cruises in the Svalbard Archipelago builds on comparable general tourism industry guidelines for Svalbard, prepared earlier by the authorities in close collaboration with the local tourist office in Longyearbyen (on Spitsbergen Island), Visit Svalbard.
+The infection control guidelines for expedition cruises in the Svalbard Archipelago build on comparable general tourism industry guidelines for Svalbard, prepared earlier by the authorities in close collaboration with the local tourist office in Longyearbyen (on Spitsbergen Island), Visit Svalbard.

 The reopening will take place within existing national rules for entry and quarantine obligations which stipulate that during phased approach residents in Norway (from June 15, 2020 residents from Baltic countries with some exemptions) can travel to Svalbard.